The Keystone

 The result is two failure modes tearing civilization apart.

-The Cage: the technocratic world of perfect efficiency and zero meaning, where the algorithm curates your reality and safety is the highest virtue.
+The Cage: the technocratic world of perfect efficiency and zero meaning, where the algorithm generated by AI curates your reality.

-The Evaporation: the post-truth world of pure subjectivity, where "my truth" replaces the truth and reality dissolves into a fog of preferences and narcissism.
+The Evaporation: the post-truth world of pure subjectivity, where "my truth" replaces the truth and reality dissolves into a fog of preferences and narcissism and safety is the highest virtue.

 This is not a self-help book.
 It is not a list of productivity hacks.
-It is a field guide to the architecture of your own consciousness, and a commissioning to stand in the center of the arch, hold the tension between the pillars, and refuse to be reduced to a data point in someone else's optimization engine.
+It is a field guide to the architecture of consciousness, and a commissioning to stand in the center of the arch, hold the tension between the pillars, and refuse to be reduced to a data point in someone else's optimization engine.

 Figure Gallery